tapegoji/FigureData/README.md

 ---

-For questions or issues, please check the logs in `detect/logs/` first, then create an issue in the repository.
+For questions or issues, please check the logs in `logs/` directory first, then create an issue in the repository.